jglovier/jglovier.github.io/_posts/2013-10-09-redesigning-and-rebuilding.md

 ## Something is missing/broken/sucks

 Sorry about that.
 Yeah this is a massive work in progress, aka minimum viable product.
-You can still check out my old site if you like just by visiting [2011.joelglovier.com](http://2011.joelglovier.com).
-Some stuff will be broken there too now, and I apologize, but if you happened to be looking for anything I had there before (like my [thoughts on Jesus](http://2011.joelglovier.com/good-news/), notes from my [HACC Web Authoring](http://2011.joelglovier.com/hacc/web-authoring/) class, [wallpapers](http://2011.joelglovier.com/wallpaper/), [fonts](http://2011.joelglovier.com/fonts/dubfresh/), [Dev Tees](http://www.devte.es/) or [other projects](http://2011.joelglovier.com/#projects-section)) you can generally find the old links intact there.
+You can still check out my old site if you like just by visiting [2011.joelglovier.com](http://2011.joelglovier.com) (*EDIT from 2020: this no longer works...but hopefully will again someday*).
+Some stuff will be broken there too now, and I apologize, but if you happened to be looking for anything I had there before (like my [thoughts on Jesus](http://2011.joelglovier.com/good-news/), notes from my [HACC Web Authoring](http://2011.joelglovier.com/hacc/web-authoring/) class, [wallpapers](http://2011.joelglovier.com/wallpaper/), [fonts](http://2011.joelglovier.com/fonts/dubfresh/), [Dev Tees](http://devtees.com/) or [other projects](http://2011.joelglovier.com/#projects-section)) you can generally find the old links intact there.
 Although eventually I will be porting all this stuff over to the new site.

 ## [Fork me on GitHub](https://github.com/jglovier/jglovier.github.io)!